trans-travel/trans-travel/us/al.md

  * Trans medical care is legal for adults
- * A law banning puberty blockers, hormone therapy, and surgery for people under 18 has passed and became law.
+ * A law banning puberty blockers, hormone therapy, and surgery for people under 19 (including 18-year-olds) has passed and became law.
  * Parents who allow children to receive trans care including puberty blockers, hormone therapy, and surgery are criminalized.
  * Medical providers can deny some care on the basis of their religious